-To get to Hualcayan and the start of the Alpamayo Trek from Huaraz, get a collectivo to Caraz.
+The Alpamayo Circuit begins at a small village called Hualcayan.
+To get there, get a collectivo to Caraz.
 They leave from the main road in town and the cost of a one way trip is 6 soles.
-From Caraz, ask around till you find the taxi station and look for cars going to Hualcayan.
-There may also be collectivos, so make sure you ask around town before getting into an expensive taxi.
+From Caraz, ask around till you find the taxi station, then ask for cars going to Hualcayan.
+There may also be collectivos, so if you’re trying to keep this low budget, I suggest asking around town before getting into an expensive taxi.

-There is a campsite in town where you can spend the night, the locals will ask for a small fee to camp there but don’t worry, this isn’t the Huayhuash and this village is the last time you’ll be asked to pay a fee before camping.
+There is a campsite in town where you can spend the night, the locals will ask for a small fee to camp there but this village is the last time you’ll be asked to pay a fee before camping.

 When I was there in October 2015, there was no checkpoint for the Huascaran National Park pass in Hualcayan.

-The Itinierary: A Day by Day Trail Breakdown of the Alpamayo Circuit
+The Itinerary: A Day by Day Trail Breakdown of the Alpamayo Circuit

 Day 1: Hualcayan (2900m/9514ft) to Wishcash (4300m/14,107ft)

-Day one begins with a steep ascent but quickly becomes a more gradual climb.
+Day one begins with a steep ascent then becomes a more gradual climb.
 You’ll find yourself winding up the mountainside through low scrubs and grasses.
-At one particularly exciting point, the trail cuts across a massive scar left over from a long ago landslide.
-It’s not a particularly frightening crossing, the trail is large and stable, but it is a stark difference from the rest of the hiking.
+At one particularly exciting point, the trail cuts across a massive scar left over from a long-ago landslide.
+It’s not a particularly frightening crossing, the trail is large and stable, but it bare and exposed with plenty of stunning views of the valley below.

-The Wishcash campsite is posted, has running streams for water, and if you hike just a bit uphill, you can look down the cliffs at a beautiful lake.
+Once you’ve set up camp, there is plenty of exploring to be done around the campground.
+If you hike just a bit uphill, you can look down the cliffs at a beautiful lake.
 It’s probably possible to hike down to the lake, about 300m down, but I didn’t find the trail.